 As an Amazon Associate I earn from qualifying purchases.
 See Full Disclosure Here

-Elderberries are packed full of nutrients, which is what makes them good for overall health and wellness.
-In addition to the high levels of antioxidants, these tiny berries are also loaded with other important nutrients, including Vitamins A & C, Folate, Calcium, and Potassium.
+These tiny berries are packed full of nutrients, which is what makes them good for overall health and wellness.

-If you already have the cold or flu, taking elderberry can help stop the virus from spreading through the respiratory tract, thereby preventing further complications.
+If you already have a cold or flu, taking elderberry can help reduce the length and severity of the infection.
+This can prevent further complications.

 Even WebMD, an authority health site, acknowledges the benefits of elderberry for boosting the immune system and taming inflammation.

 You can find commercial preparations of elderberry for colds in several different forms, including syrups, gummies, capsules, and lozenges.

 Please Note: This should not replace medical treatment for the flu, pneumonia, or more serious illnesses.
 It is meant to help you build up your immune system in conjunction with other methods of treatment and is not meant to be used as a replacement for medical advice or as a cure.

 Elderberries are rich in anthocyanins, which have potent anti-inflammatory properties.
 Anthocyanins work by hindering the production of nitric oxide in the immune system, which slows down the inflammatory response.
 This helps to reduce swelling and pain.

 Various cultures have been using elderberry salves and tinctures as traditional medicines to treat headaches, bruises, cuts, burns, and joint pain.
 There are also indications that it may have been used to soothe dental pain.
 Studies are still ongoing into the pain-reducing benefits of elderberries.